 The clinical trial investigator meeting is a critical step.
 And delivering the meeting benefits the trial in so many ways:

 - The meeting prepares the investigators and clinical research coordinators to conduct the trial.
 You can’t expect anyone to conduct a successful trial without a thorough understanding of the protocol and its associated processes.
-This is true whether the meeting is virtual or physical.
+This is true whether the meeting is virtual or in-person.

 - It enables attendees to receive early intervention and help on topics they may have struggled with.
 Unfortunately, many of these meetings have become too routine to offer real value, so attendees may walk still totally unprepared.